rp-an-87/MOAR/README.md

 === INSTALL STEPS ===

 1. Drag and drop this folder into your tarkov folder.
-2. Update your mods/order.json so that MOAR is last on the list.
-3. Optionally change your configuration (see below configuration options).
+2. Optionally change your configuration (see below configuration options).

-4. ???????
+3. ???????

-5. Profit!!!!
+4. Profit!!!!

-Example order.json with recommended mods:
+Example order.json
 {
 "order": [
 "ServerValueModifier",